pcpmartins/video-quality-assessment/instructions.md

 # Graphical Interface Instructions

-In this project github repository there is a Visual Studio Project made using the following setup:
+In this project github repository there is a Visual Studio Project.

-* Windows
-* Visual Studio community edition 2015
-* openFrameworks 0.9.3
-* OpenCV 3.2.0 cimpiled with contrib modules.

 One can either compile it from source or just copy and paste the binaries from the bin folder to any place on a windows x64 machine and then, run the executable video-assessment.exe The fastest way to solve missing video codecs error is to install K-lite codec pack 12.3.0.

 When starting the application, as we can see in image 1, the gui present us with the thumbnails of all the videos in the repository.
-In this case is the demonstration repository made with one second of each of the 700 videos of the CERTH-ITI-VAQ700 dataset.
+In this case is the starting demonstration repository made with one second of each of the 700 videos of the CERTH-ITI-VAQ700 aesthetics dataset.

 ![image 1](/images/1.png)